-Venezuelan opposition leader María Corina Machado greets supporters from atop a vehicle during a campaign rally for the opposition presidential candidate, Edmundo González Urrutia.
-Mérida, Venezuela
+Venezuelan opposition leader María Corina Machado greets supporters atop a vehicle during a campaign rally for the opposition presidential candidate, Edmundo González Urrutia, in Mérida, Venezuela.

-In 2023, María Corina Machado won the opposition primaries to challenge Nicolás Maduro in the presidential elections, but Venezuelan authorities subsequently barred her from running.
-As a result, she endorsed former ambassador Edmundo González Urrutia as the opposition’s candidate and led his political campaign across the country.
-After the election, authorities declared Maduro the winner, but the opposition contested the results, citing vote tallies that indicated a victory for González.
-Allegations of electoral irregularities led many countries to question the legitimacy of the outcome.
-Although Maduro retained power and González was forced into exile, Machado remains in hiding as the leader of the opposition and a key figure advocating for political change.
+After the election, election authorities in Venezuela declared Maduro the winner, but Urrutia’s opposition party contested the results, citing vote tallies that indicated a victory for González.
+Allegations of electoral irregularities led countries like the US and the EU nations to question the legitimacy of the outcome and call for the release of detailed voting data.
+Although Maduro retained power and González was forced into exile, Machado remains in hiding as the leader of the opposition and a key figure advocating for political change in Venezuela.

 Are you a photographer and/or passionate about press freedom?
 Sign up for our newsletter to stay updated on our annual contest and to hear about exhibitions near you.